zfsonlinux/zfsonlinux.github.com/zfs-release/README.md

 the Fedora RPMs on Fedora, and the EPEL RPMs on a RHEL derivative, as the SPEC file does different things depending on the OS it's built upon.

+### Updating ###
+Whenever a new Fedora (or EL) release is near, the `zfs-release` package should be rebuilt to include the proper symlink for the new release, pointing to the proper key.

 ### Keys ###
 `RPM-GPG-KEY-openzfs-key1` - Older key used to sign packages for Fedora 36 (and older) and EL 6-8.
 It's header is encoded with SHA1, and thus is not